Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Best Home Insurance Companies in Ohio for 2026

 Ohio's market is dominated by a mix of strong regional carriers and big national names.
-Below are the providers that consistently rank well for price, coverage, and claims handling.
+Below are the providers that consistently rank well for price, coverage, and claims handling in 2026.

 Cincinnati Insurance

-Cincinnati Insurance is headquartered in Fairfield, Ohio, and is one of the cheapest options in many Ohio cities.
+Cincinnati Insurance is headquartered in Fairfield, Ohio, and remains one of the strongest regional carriers in the state.
+NerdWallet calls Cincinnati Insurance its "best value pick" in Ohio, with an average of $1,020 per year, a 4.6 star rating, and ultra-low consumer complaints.
 It is especially popular for higher-value homes and homeowners who want agent-based service rather than a 1-800 experience.

 Erie Insurance

-Erie has a loyal following in the Buckeye State thanks to its guaranteed replacement cost coverage and strong J.D.
-Power customer satisfaction scores.
-If you want a regional carrier with sticky pricing and great claims, Erie is a top contender.
-See our Erie home insurance reviews for a deeper look at coverage and service.
+Erie has a loyal following in the Buckeye State thanks to its guaranteed replacement cost coverage and strong customer satisfaction scores.
+LendingTree named Erie the best and cheapest Ohio homeowners insurance company for 2026, with rates averaging $104 a month and higher customer service ratings than most competitors.
+See our Erie home insurance reviews for a deeper look at coverage and service, including the September 2025 AM Best downgrade from A+ to A.

 State Farm